naokipeter/naokipeter.github.io/index.md

  <img src="https://raw.githubusercontent.com/naokipeter/naokipeter.github.io/master/assets/naoki_sm.jpg" alt="Naoki Peter" align="right" class="avatar">
 </picture>

-I'm a web enthusiast, currently based in Zurich, Switzerland, working as a freelance web application developer.
+I'm a web enthusiast, currently based in Zurich, Switzerland, working as a freelance web developer (full-stack).
 In the past I also tried my hand at tech entrepreneurship and backend software engineering.

-I have degrees in Computer Science from ETH Zurich (BSc) and EPFL (MSc).
+I have degrees in Computer Science from ETH Zurich (BSc) and EPFL (MSc) as well as a degree in Linguistics from the University of Bern.

 <ul class="social-media-list">
   <li><a href="https://github.com/naokipeter"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#github"></use></svg> <span class="username">Github</span></a></li>